-- It is the competitor's responsibility to arrive on time at the event each day, late arrivals may be excluded from the competition. - The IMI will provide accommodation for you from the Wednesday to the Sunday. - Competitors will start and finish tasks as instructed by the judges or Competition team. - Equipment, tools and specific safety equipment will be supplied; however competitors are required to wear the Skill Auto uniforms supplied.
+- It is the competitor's responsibility to arrive on time at the event each day, late arrivals may be excluded from the competition. - The IMI will provide accommodation for the duration of the competition. - Competitors will start and finish tasks as instructed by the judges or Competition team. - Equipment, tools and specific safety equipment will be supplied; however competitors are required to wear the IMI Skills Competitions uniforms supplied.
 Please bring own safety shoes.
-(Without your safety shoes you may not be able to take part in the competition due to health and safety regulations) - Any competitor who wishes to leave the area during the competition must seek the permission of the competition organisers or lead judge. - If there is a power stoppage, breakdown of machinery or accident, the competitors must act according to the instructions of the competition organisers. - Competitors are expected to comply with the host venue rules and regulations. - Between tasks competitors will wait in the designated area until directed to their next task by a judge.
+(Without your safety shoes you may not be able to take part in the competition due to health and safety regulations). - Any competitor who wishes to leave the area during the competition must seek the permission of the competition organisers or lead judge. - If there is a power stoppage, breakdown of machinery or accident, the competitors must act according to the instructions of the competition organisers. - Competitors are expected to comply with the host venue rules and regulations. - Between tasks competitors will wait in the designated area until directed to their next task by a judge.